 |Trading Name||Biobank Ireland Trust|

 |Corporation Tax Number||64144060|

 |IBAN||IE20 AIBK931012062930 31|

-Biobank Ireland chiefly supports the St James’s Hospital Cancer Biobank (see Governance) and together with partners SJH and TCD is developing a large centralised biobank facility for all researchers on the SJH-TCD campus.
+Biobank Ireland chiefly supports the St James’s Hospital Cancer Biobank (see Governance) and together with partners SJH and TCD is developing a large centralised biobank facility for all researchers on the SJH-TCD campus and for network and industry users.
 This will reduce duplication of effort and will improve research efficiency and ease of collaboration.
-Detailed plans for this development are ready to be submitted for a planning application.
-Biobank Ireland is currently in discussion with the Department of Health to develop a legal mechanism to enable research use of archival FFPE tissue and data in research on cancer and other diseases.
-This would greatly benefit the majority of researchers who increasingly use such samples.
-It would save resources, and might achieve results that potentially can be translated into improved new treatments and tests for future patients.

 The first stage of planning application has been approved.
 Funding this development will require grants and coordinated fundraising by the three partners.